Mariner Finance Personal Loans Review

 What’s the Deal With Mariner Finance Personal Loans?

-Personal loans offered through Mariner Finance are unsecured, meaning there is no need to use assets like a bank account or property to back the loan in most cases.
+Mariner Finance Personal Loans are unsecured, meaning there is no need to use assets like a bank account or property to back the loan in most cases.
 Borrowers may take out a personal loan in an amount ranging from $1,000 to as much as $25,000.
 The maximum loan amounts available to qualified borrowers vary by state.

-Loan repayment terms range from one to five years, and interest rates for personal loans offered by the finance company currently range from 24 to 36 percent.
+Loan repayment terms range from 1 to 5 years, and interest rates for personal loans offered by the finance company currently range from 24% to 36%.
 Because of the higher interest rate compared to other personal loan providers, Mariner Finance focuses on borrowers who may have a poor credit history or a low credit score.

 Qualifying for a Mariner Finance personal loan includes having an established credit history of at least five years and a minimum credit score of 600.
 Individuals with higher credit scores and a strong credit history may qualify for the lowest possible interest rates.